phonghnguyen/GIWAXS_Tools/README.md

 # GIWAXS Tools

 **GIWAXS Tools** is a Python library designed to facilitate the analysis of Grazing Incidence Wide-Angle X-ray Scattering (GIWAXS) data.
 It provides methods for mapping X-ray scattering detector images into q-space and polar coordinate representations, as well as tools to assist in peak indexing.
+This project was inspired by WAXSTools, developed in Igor by the Toney Group (DOI 10.1021/acs.chemmater.7b00067).

 ## Features